Roger-random/Sawppy_Rover/docs/AssembleDifferential.md

 ![Differential mounted on body](images/Differential08-Installed.jpg)

 The Differential Ends should be about 20mm from the Rocker Body mounts.
+The distance will vary slightly, depending on the length of the turnbuckle used.